-Same-gender sexual activities for both men and women are illegal in Liberia, being punishable by up to one year in prison and/or or maximum of LBR$ 1,000 (5€) fine.
+Same-gender sexual activities for both men and women are illegal in Liberia, being punishable by up to one year in prison and/or a maximum of LBR$ 1,000 (€5) fine.
 There is no recognition of same-gender relationships.
-In July 2012, the Senate passed an amendment to the Domestic Relations of Liberia Bill, also known as the ‘Anti-Same-Sex Marriage Bill’, in order to expressly prohibit same-gender marriage.
-Another bill currently considered by the Liberian legislature is to amend the New Penal Code Chapter 14, to explicitly criminalize same-gender acts between both men and women with a sentence of imprisonment for up to five years.
-Transgender people are not legally recognized and they are not allowed to changed their name nor gender.
+In July 2012, the Senate passed an amendment to the Domestic Relations of Liberia Bill, also known as the ‘Anti-Same-Sex Marriage Bill’, to expressly prohibit same-gender marriage.
+Another bill currently considered by the Liberian legislature is to amend the New Penal Code Chapter 14, to explicitly criminalise same-gender acts between both men and women with a sentence of imprisonment for up to five years.
+Transgender people are not legally recognised and they are not allowed to change their name or gender.
 The Liberian law does not protect LGBTQIA+ people against discrimination based on sexual orientation and/or gender identity.

 Liberia's culture is strongly opposed to homosexuality.
 LGBTQIA+ individuals are cautious about revealing their sexual orientations and gender identities.
-There were press and civil society reports of harassment of LGBTQIA+ persons.
+There were press and civil society reports of harassment of LGBTQIA+ people.
 Societal stigma and fear of official reprisal may have prevented victims from reporting violence or discrimination based on sexual orientation and/or gender identity.
 The Liberian National Police or other law enforcement agencies targeted or harassed those they believe to be part of sexual minority communities.
 Anti-LGBTQIA+ sentiment and hostility towards them have been fueled by both media and political discourse in recent years.
-Recent legislation against LGBTQIA+ communities has already exacerbated discrimination, harassment, and stigmatization.
+Recent legislation against LGBTQIA+ communities has already exacerbated discrimination, harassment, and stigmatisation.

 LGBTQIA+ people forced to escape Liberia and seek asylum in European and North American countries.